-To promote the environmental and social characteristics, the Fund applied ESG assessment criteria, ESG screening criteria and promoted good governance including social factors.
+Prior to closure and during the reporting period, to promote the environmental and social characteristics, the Fund applied ESG assessment criteria, ESG screening criteria and promoted good governance including social factors.

 We used our proprietary research framework to identify companies which we believe to be sustainable leaders or improvers.
 This included the durability of its business model, the attractiveness of its industry, the strength of its financials and the sustainability of its economic moat.